-If you understand a fundamental process, you are able to use facts in flexible, novel ways or to understand how totally novel things interact; you are said to be "fluent" in the area.
+If you understand a fundamental process, you are able to use facts in flexible, novel ways or to understand how totally novel things interact; you are said to be fluent in the area.
 It's important to note, however, that the reverse is not true (recall item b. in this list).
 Just because someone has a ready answer for a problem does not mean that they understand the solution.
-Recall the person who could extemporize about the dolphin without seeing it.
+Recall the classroom demonstration of a person who could extemporize about the dolphin without seeing it.

-i.
-There Is Great Joy in Coming to See the Dolphin in the Squiggly Lines j.
-A Blind Person Or A Person With One Eye Cannot See The Dolphin k.
-Teaching People to Only Say "Dolphin" is Brainwashing
+j.
+There Is Great Joy in Coming to See the Dolphin in the Squiggly Lines k.
+A Blind Person Or A Person With One Eye Cannot See The Dolphin